ftctechnh/ftc_app/README.md

   http://ftcforum.usfirst.org/forumdisplay.php?156-FTC-Technology

 ## License
 All our code is free and open to use.
 We publish our code under the GNU General Public License version 3.
+Code written by Qualcomm is not covered by this license and retains their original copyright.
+Code from LASA Robotics is covered by the MIT license.

 Copyright (C) 2015 Powerstackers

-**The code that falls under this license is contained in the com.powerstackers package.
-The com.qualcomm package contains code owned by FTC and is not covered under this license.**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.